makefeics/nimo-markdown-cv/index.md

 San Jose
 ```

-1. Lead a team of 5 people to redesign the website, optimize SEO, SNS, increase 85% of new registered users, and increase the average activity rate next month by 16%.
+1. Lead a 5-person team to redesign the website, optimize SEO, SNS, increase 85% of new registered users, and increase the average activity rate next month by 16%.
 2. Design a new function to establish contact with existing Facebook, Twitter and LinkedIn friends, increase friend invitation registration by 27%.
 3. Built a rebate system based on Affiliate Marketing, allowing users to generate and track links, accounting for 15% of the main site traffic.